MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

-## How to use the User Manual
+## How to use the Advanced Mode Manual
-In order to best utilize the user manual for your specific needs, you should define your situation by one of the following options:
+In order to best utilize this manual for your specific needs, you should define your situation by one of the following options:
-- ***I am new to the product AND I didn't go through Quick Start*** -> In that case you may want to explore the manual from start to end.
+- ***I am new to the product AND I didn't go through the Quick Start mode*** -> In that case you may want to explore the manual from start to end.
 As shown below, product sections are represented by tabs on the left side menu.
 This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* sections and only then exploring *Segmentation, Profiles and Homepage***.
-- ***I am new to the Advanced Mode but I did explore the Quick Start*** -> In that case you may want to skip the following sections: *Search and Browse Customer, Profile, Enrichment, Segmentation, and Administration* as these are the same as for *Quick Start*.
+- ***I am new to the Advanced Mode BUT I did use the Quick Start mode*** -> In that case you may want to skip the following sections: *Search and Browse Customer, Profile, Enrichment, Segmentation, and Administration* as these are the same as for *Quick Start*.
 - ***I am already using the product but inccuring a specific issue*** -> In that case you may want to identify what product section this issue relates to and read on this particular section.

 (add app screenshot with highlighted left-side menu)